amberframework/docs/getting-started/cli/recipes.md

 In addition, they help keep code consistent and following convention.
 See the **Generate** option of the **Command Line Tool** for details about the generate command.

-Once you have generated an application with a recipe, the same recipe will be used by the generate command when you generate controllers, models or scaffold controllers, models and views with the scaffold generator.
+Once an application is generated with a recipe, it will be used by future generate or scaffold commands to maintain consistency with the recipe.
+For example, an application generated with a "json-api" recipe will continue to generate controllers and views according to the "json-api" recipe.

 # Custom Recipe

-One of the recipes available from the recipe repository may almost suit your requirements, but not quite.
-The recipes are just a set of files that are templates for various parts of an application.
-You can download and extract a recipe and modify the templates to better suit your requirements (and then contribute your modified recipe to the repository so everyone can benefit from your changes).
+When a recipe doesn't quite suite your requirements, it's easy to modify.
+Recipes are application stubs written in [Liquid](https://github.com/TechMagister/liquid.cr).
+Modified recipes can be stored and sourced locally or contributed back to the community repository.

-Download the recipe and extract it to a folder and then give the path to the folder as the recipe command line argument.
-For example;
+Download a recipe that you want to modify, extract it, and use the extracted recipe on the command line.
+For example:

 1. `wget https://raw.githubusercontent.com/AmberRecipes/recipes/master/damianham/modular.zip`
 1. `mkdir ~/mymodular`